joecullin/aoc2020/journal.md

 # Misc notes & thoughts.

 ---
+## Day 13

+I knew this would be something like 2019's Day 12 where a simple math insight would make it super quick, but I was too stubborn to google and read hints.

+So I let it run while I went out for the day.
+Came home 10 hours later and it had just finished.

+I came up with a couple of other small optimization ideas while I was out, but didn't bother pursuing them since I had my correct answer.

+---
 ## Day 12

 Another day where the straightforward approach worked fine.
 I thought I might have to figure out more elegant geometry (or do more ugly brute force) for part 2, but it wasn't too bad.